Keeping yourself safe from the kids (and others).

 In this diagram, connections can only be established upwards, towards the internet.
 All the PCs in this diagram connect to the internet.
 Connections cannot be established downward, meaning that everyone is protected from connections attempting to come in from the internet.
 More importantly, the less-trusted network cannot connect to the trusted.
 (In theory, trusted PCs devices would be able to connect to less-trusted devices, but that’s generally impractical for a variety of reasons.)

 You wouldn’t expect your fridge or television set to be a security or privacy risk, but now it’s quite possible.
 Internet-connected appliances are becoming more and more popular, and unfortunately, security seems to be only an afterthought.

-The good news is that we’ve yet to hear about IoT devices being used to attack other devices on local networks; to date, attacks have used them to cause trouble on the public internet.
+The good news is that we’ve yet to hear about IoT devices being used to attack other devices on local networks; to date, attacks have only used such appliances to cause trouble on the public internet.
 However, it’s easy to imagine future scenarios in which the threat may strike closer to home.

-- If they are going to be connected, consider treating them as the “less trusted” devices we’ve discussed above.
+- If they are going to be connected to the internet, consider treating them as the “less trusted” devices we’ve discussed above.
 Connect them to your guest network, for example.

 - If you must connect them to your trusted network, make sure the other devices sharing the network are appropriately protected.

-In most cases, that “appropriate protection” takes the form of a firewall.
+In most cases, “appropriate protection” takes the form of a firewall.

-That’s why almost all PCs now come with a built-in firewall, enabled by default.
-This provides important protection of each machine from everything else.
+That’s why almost all PCs now come with a built-in firewall that is enabled by default.
+This protects each machine from everything else.

-Software firewalls, such as Windows’ own firewall, are good — and, indeed, they’ve become progressively better with each release of Windows — but they’re still not the same caliber as the natural firewall provided by a router; you need both.
+Software firewalls, such as Windows’ own firewall, are good — and have become progressively better with each release of Windows — but they’re still not the same caliber as the firewall provided by a router.
+You really need both.

 Software firewalls are perfect for protecting your machines from one another, however.